MrFireDrakula/MrFireDrakula/README.md

 - 👋 Hi, I’m Azazel
 - 👀 I’m interested in Python, C# and Typescript
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Unity
-- 💞️ I’m looking to collaborate on Github
-- 📫 How to reach me?
-You can't, ahahahaha
+- 📫 How to reach me? Ω = {VirtualDrакula.cs}#3915

 <!---
 MrFireDrakula/MrFireDrakula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.